 Yerrabi Ponds by Busy Bees encompasses an innovative approach which is based on the discovery and exploration of respectful relationships with children.
 We provide children with uninterrupted time for play, plenty of freedom, and stimulating areas that encourage respectful play time in small groups.
 When they’re tired from exploring, learning and making new discoveries, our children are supported by a qualified on-site Chef who will ensure they are nourishing their bodies as well as their minds.

-At Yerrabi Ponds, your child will benefit from:
+At Yerrabi Ponds by Busy Bees, your child will benefit from:

 Prior to joining Yerrabi Ponds by Busy Bees, I worked as a Centre Director, Educational Leader and ECT in Canberra for 6 years.
 I established my career in Early Childhood Education working at various Early Learning centres and preschools in Melbourne and Adelaide.